guip97/ProceduralRecoilAnimationSystem/README.md

 # Documentation
 Documentation can be available on the official [Wiki](https://github.com/guip97/ProceduralRecoilAnimationSystem/wiki) page.

-# Distrubution
+# Official Unreal Engine Marketplace page
-Unreal Engine Marketplace - is the only possible and allowed form of plugin's distrubution.
+Please note, that Unreal Engine Marketplace - is the only possible and allowed form of plugin's distrubution.

 # What can this asset be used for?